h8d13/KAES-ARCH/README.md

 > Personal preferences for reference.
 Use your prefered set-ups.
 Only real dependancy is Sddm and KDE-Plasma.

+!IMPORTANT DO NOT SKIP ANY STEPS: Make sure to select mirrors, time zone, etc... etc!
+Please check you didn't miss any.

+ALSO IMPORTANT!
 Reboot **to hard disk.** (Make sure to switch in BIOS, or you install again?)

 > Login normally using the user you created.
-This will let KDE create all the files it needs.
+This will let KDE create all the files it needs (or I need).

 ---